Heximal, or: how to really read hexadecimal

 C (12) | twelve |

 Where we go from here is a challenge.
-Given that this is base sixteen, we can’t exactly say thirteen, fourteen, or fifteen, since those come from decimal terms; so, we instead use shortened forms of the Nato phonetic alphabet’s letters: del from Delta, eck or ech1 from Echo, and fox from Foxtrot.
+Given that this is base sixteen, we can’t exactly say thirteen, fourteen, or fifteen; instead, we can shorten the letters of the Nato spelling alphabet: del from delta, eck or ech2 from echo, and fox from foxtrot.

 Number | Word |